$75.00 members / $125.00 nonmembers 5.0 CE credits

 Complete this course on its own or as part of the AMTA/NCBTMB Sports Massage Specialty Certificate Program.

-- List the injuries that occur to muscles, tendons, synovial joints and bones, highlighting the most common ones for athletes.
+- Describe the common athletic injuries that occur to muscles, tendons, synovial joints and bones.

 - Discuss injury classifications and pertinent anatomy and physiology.

-- Define the stages of healing and their roles, including secondary problems that may occur.
+- Define the stages of healing and their purpose.

 - List factors that may impede healing for different tissue-healing processes.